Chapter 2. Migrating your IdM environment from RHEL 9 servers to RHEL 10 servers

 The server stopped generating the CRL.
 The next step is to enable CRL generation on the IdM replica.

-If your IdM deployment uses an embedded certificate authority (CA), start Certificate Revocation List (CRL) generation on the new Red Hat Enterprise Linux (RHEL) 10 IdM CA server.
+If your IdM deployment uses an embedded certificate authority (CA), start Certificate Revocation List (CRL) generation on the new Red Hat Enterprise Linux (RHEL) 10 IdM CA server after stopping it on the old server to maintain certificate revocation services.

 Prerequisites